-If $i_B$ is initially greater than $i{20}$ , $P_1$ may charge up more negatively than $P_2$ .
-Then there is generated in the gap a net residual voltage in required.
-In Chapter 6, it is related how it was discovered that the current flowing out of the hole in the emitting electrode does not depend on the length of the hole.
+As shown, this explanation accounts for the trends in the two parts of the experimental curve taken separately, but not together since each argument assumes different initial conditions at t = 0.
+It also implies that the time constants for the two effects will be of the same order of magnitude, which is not verified by the experiment, where we see that the time constant for the first part of the curve is considerably shorter than that for the second part.
+Clearly this theory does not give a full picture of the mechanism of the drifts in i{20} , and another approach is required.
+In Chapter 6, it is related how it was discovered that the current flowing out of the hold in the emitting cleatrode does not depend on the length of the hole.
 A mechanism is suggested in which charging up of the wall of the hole by the current flowing into it brings about a situation in which the electron flow is concentrated electrostatically near the axis of the hole.
-This is analogous to the Wehnelt cylinder effect (46) as used to concentrate the electron beam as it leaves the filament in the cathode ray tube.
-Rough calculations (See Chapter 6) show that in the ausence of such an effect, for hole dimension as used in the above experiment, the current leaving the hole light be expected to be low compared to that entering the hole.
-Therefore at the time of stabilizing i, (t=0), only a small fraction of the comment entering the hole actually emerges into the gap.
-This fraction may be expected to rise as the walls of the hole become steadily charged negativel; and the concentrating effect begins to occur within the hole.
-The current emerging into the gap, i, will reach a maximum when the amount of charge residing on the walls of the hole has become high onough to totally prevent losses to the walls.
+This is analogous to the Schnelt cylinder effect (4.6) as used to concentrate the electron beam as it leaves the filament in the cathode ray tube.
+Acuch calculations (See Chapter 6) show that in the absence of such an effect, for hole dimensions as used in the above experiment, the current leaving the hole night be expected to .. e low compared to that entering the hole.
+Therefore at the time of stabilizing i{1} , (t=0), only a small fraction of the current entering the hole actually emerges into the gap.
+This fraction may be expected to rise as the walls of the hole become steadily charged negatively, and the concentrating effect begins to occur within the hole.
+The current emerging into the gap, i, will reach a maximum when the amount of charge residing on the walls of the hole has become high enough to totally prevent losses to the walls.

-As $i_e$ rises during the charging up period, $i{20}$ should also rise provided that $i_B$ does not increase as quickly as $i_e$ .
-Once conditions inside the hole have reached the steady state condition, the time dependence of $i{20}$ now depends on conditions in the gap.
-And provided that $i{20}$ at this stage is greater than $i_B$ , it should decrease under the mechanics described earlier in this section until the final steady state condition has been achieved.
+As i_e rises during the charging up period, i{20} should also rise provided that i_B does not increase as quickly as i_e .
+Once conditions inside the hole have reached the steady state condition, the time dependence of i{20} now depends on conditions in the gap.
+And provided that i{20} at this stage is greater than i_B , it should decrease under the mechanism described earlier in this section until the final steady state condition has been achieved.